 Do you really need a new dress for the holidays?
 Do I need one?
 Should I hit that “I NEED IT!” button and put myself on the waiting list for this gorgeous dress?

-The joy of Christmas does not depending on us wearing a beautiful new dress.
+The joy of Christmas does not depend on us wearing a beautiful new dress.
 No, we don’t need it.
 Still, below are four reasons why you should consider following through with your want.

 1. Moms get stuck in the everyday grind.
 I admit, most of Christmas break I will be tooling around the house in yoga pants and a long sleeve t-shirt.
 Every once in a while it feels good to break that pattern and dress-up.
 You will feel stellar if you take the time to dress up for the holidays.
 You deserve something beautiful.